Bp To Sell 114 Sites

-LA PALMA, Calif. -- BP PLC put 114 gasoline stations and convenience store properties located in 22 states up for sale, Dow Jones Newswires reported.
+BP recently put 114 properties located in 22 states up for sale.
 The majority of the properties are being marketed as redevelopment sites, while some are being offered as part of potential franchise deals, according to BP's broker, Jones Lang LaSalle Inc.

-The decision to sell the properties came before the April explosion of BP's oil platform in the Gulf of Mexico, Guy Ponticiello, a Jones Lang managing director, said in the report, noting BP announced plans to exit from direct retail ownership a few years ago.
+The decision to sell the properties came before the April explosion of BP's oil platform in the Gulf of Mexico, said Guy Ponticiello, a Jones Lang managing director, noting BP announced plans to exit from direct retail ownership a few years ago.